 Back to School, Already?

-How quickly the summer is passing.
-Children will be returning to school within a matter of weeks.
 I always loved the beginning of the school year as a student and as a teacher.
 It was always an opportunity to begin again, to do things better in the new school year.

 How can we as parents and guardians be better this year?
 We are, after all, partners in the education of our children.
 Taking on the role of partner with our children’s school is the best way to ensure our children will receive the best education possible.
 Research has shown a connection between parent engagement and improved student learning.
 How can you be supportive partners and advocates?
 Here are some suggestions: